Msturroc/VariogramAnalysis.jl/README.md

 # VARS.jl

-`VARS.jl` is a pure Julia implementation of the Variogram Analysis of Response Surfaces (VARS) method for global sensitivity analysis, as described by M. Razavi and H. V. Gupta.
-VARS is a robust and efficient method for sensitivity analysis of complex models.
+`VARS.jl` is a pure Julia implementation of the Variogram Analysis of Response Surfaces (VARS) method for global sensitivity analysis.
+This work is based on the original research by M. Razavi and H. V. Gupta and inspired by the Python implementation available at [vars-tool/vars-tool](https://github.com/vars-tool/vars-tool).

+Currently, this package implements the core VARS and GVARS methods and should be considered a work in progress.

 This package provides tools to:
 *   Generate the required input parameter samples using Latin Hypercube Sampling.